🚨 Confirmed: Mr. Khaen is Dead ‼️Justice Must Follow ‼️

 Head – Houay Teuy Village, Xaythany District, Vientiane Capital

-I hereby confirm that the claim made by Mr. Montha regarding the death of Mr. Sixay Leuangmontha is entirely without merit and completely false.
+I hereby confirm that the claim made by Mr. Montha regarding the death of Mr. Sixay Lueangmonetha is entirely without merit and completely false.
 Therefore, the Houay Teuy Village Administration requests that the relevant authorities assist in tracking and investigating this perpetrator (the person making the false claim) to proceed with legal action in accordance with the law.
 The Village Administration has issued this certificate to serve as official evidence.

 Presented with the highest respect.